Julia visited New Zealand in March 2017, where she travelled all across the northern and southern islands.

 For me, the decision to go to New Zealand was not a difficult one.
 But how to get around once you got there?
 That was a bigger question.
 Should we rent a car?
 Take a group tour?
 Ask a travel agent?
 Is it realistic to expect to see the Hobbit holes on the north island AND the little penguins on the south island?

-This was the first big trip that I planned, so I didn't have any past experience to go off of.
+This was the first big trip that I planned, so I didn't have any past experience to help me make decisions.
 I just picked the things I really wanted to do and then set about figuring out how to make them happen.

 We used a variety of methods to get where we needed to be.
 Some of them worked great, and others I would have planned better if I had known better.
 So here is a list of all the activities we did in New Zealand, and how we got to each one.